derwok/tailor/README.md

 * Respects terminal width & height (but only once at launch time!
 Not dynamically)
 * If access to file is not granted, tries to 'sudo tail -F'
 * Sorts last used file to top of list
+* File pathes are normalized and duplicates are removed on every call
+* Files are sorted "last used to top"

 ## Usage
 ### tailor [-h | --help]